hongwei8sun/hongwei8sun.github.io/_pages/research.md

 author_profile: true
 ---

 I am focusing on developing and applying different types of models to study multiscale processes in the atmosphere.
-My main research interests include: (1) large-scale stratospheric transport, dynamics, and aerosol processes, (2) smaller-scale aerosol-cloud interactions in marine boundary layer, and (3) their applications in climate intervention (geoengineering). <br />
+My main research interests include: (1) large-scale stratospheric transport, dynamics, and aerosol processes, (2) smaller-scale aerosol-cloud interactions in the marine boundary layer, and (3) their applications in climate intervention (geoengineering). <br />

 1 Multiscale model development.
 ------